 Well-known throughout the Capital District for its exemplary and innovative educational programs, the South Colonie Central School District is dedicated to preparing students to meet the demands of New York State exams and Regents diplomas.
 But more importantly, the district is dedicated to educating the “whole child” and preparing students for successful careers and rewarding lives.
 South Colonie offers a Pre-K-12 program designed to promote the academic and personal development of all students.
-For more information on district academic policies please visit the Board of Education Policies (4010-4821) web page at the link below:
+For more information on district academic policies please visit the Board of Education Policies (4010-4821) web page.

 Curriculum Information by Academic Department